AzdiarGazder/mtexTools/README.md

 **A.A.
 Gazder, mtexTools: A collated library of addtional MTEX functions and their demonstration scripts, Github, accessed Date-Month-Year, <https://github.com/AzdiarGazder/mtexTools>.**

+If users wish to modify any of these scripts, they are welcome to do so.
+If modified software is redistributed, please include attribution(s) to the original author(s).

 ## A
 - [**align**](https://github.com/AzdiarGazder/mtexTools/tree/main/align): Align ebsd map data along a user-specified linear fiducial in case of drift caused by the thermal cycling of scanning coil electronics during acquisition.
 The linear fiducial may correspond to a twin boundary, stacking fault, or any linear-shaped deformation or phase transformation products.
 Instructions on script use are provided in the window titlebar.